GoodforGod/docker-amazonlinux-graalvm/README.md

-# docker-amazonlinux-graalvm
+# Docker Amazon Linux with Graalvm

-Docker Image with Amazon Linux and GraalVM.
+Docker Image with Amazon Linux and GraalVM for building Java GraalVM compatible executables against Amazon Linux (like for AWS Lambda).